as

 • Improved library accessibility: Our SDK is more easily accessible through the public registry.

-Sample reference apps available on Github
+Sample reference apps are available on Github

 Our sample apps have begun moving to Amazon’s Github space for direct download to be accessible without the need for access tokens.